-Senior Vice President, Conservation Strategy and Science
+Senior Vice President, Wildlife Conservation

 Ginette oversees WWF’s programs on conservation science, sustainable conservation financing, climate change, conservation leadership, conservation campaigns, and program operations.
 In this role, she tracks execution of WWF’s local-to-global strategy to conserve ecologically important places and leads conservation advocacy campaigns to advance WWF’s global agenda and strengthen international policies to protect endangered and threatened species.
 She also chairs the WWF Network’s global Conservation Committee, which sets strategy and policy for WWF’s international conservation program.